MatthiasHoldorf/readability-analysis-tool-documentation/README.md

  -o,--outputDirectory <arg>     the output directory for the document and statistic report -h,--help                      display help menu
 ```

+The last argument must be a valid path to a potential file for an analysis.
+Command line wildcards can be used, e.g. `/*.docx` or `directoryPath/*/*.docx`.

 <div id='id-section1'/>
 # Readability Formulas